clger007/CCRC_demo/note_example_1.md

-Here is a sample clinical note.
-This note is designed to be challenging for your prompt by using synonyms, mixing current and historical information, and embedding the key findings in surrounding text.

 CHIEF COMPLAINT: 6-month follow-up, medication management.

 HISTORY OF PRESENT ILLNESS: The patient is a 62-year-old male with a history of hypertension and hyperlipidemia here for a scheduled follow-up.
 He reports good adherence to his medications (Lisinopril and Atorvastatin).
 His home blood pressure log shows readings consistently in the 120s/70s.